 Here, Architect and TV presenter George Clarke has a few ideas to help counter the common issues faced when dressing wide windows

 A bay window will open up a home far more than a normal window.
-There’s more glass on show and the shape projects across three planes.
-This lets in so much sought-after sunlight and offers excellent views up and down the street – it’s why bay windows are so popular.
+This lets in much sought-after sunlight and is one of the reason’s bay windows are so popular.

 But it’s these benefits that are also the downsides of bay windows.
 Sometimes the sunlight coming in will be too much and sometimes privacy will be an issue because of people being able to look in from all angles.

 Bay windows increase the flow of natural light into your home and give you views of the outside that you wouldn’t get with an ordinary window.
 To emphasise this, pick out lightweight Rollers or sheer Pleated blinds, which create a lovely ambience by allowing sunlight to gently filter into your room.